Golden State Warriors: 1997–2009: Wilderness years and "We believe" mindset

 March 4 marked the turning point for the Warriors.
 The Warriors closed out the regular season (42–40) at 16–5 in their last 21 games.
-"We Believe" became the Warriors' slogan for the last two months of the season and the playoffs.
+"We believe" became the Warriors' slogan for the last two months of the season and the playoffs.

 Led by a healthy Baron Davis, an ever-improving Jason Richardson and young future star off-guard Monta Ellis as well as center Biedriņš, the Warriors immediately dashed the highly favored top-seed Dallas Mavericks' expectations of a short and easy series win with a Game 1 victory in Dallas thanks to Davis' frantic style of play.
 The Mavericks came back to win Game 2 easily to tie the series at a game apiece, but the Warriors won both Games 3 and 4 with a huge lift from the home crowd at Oracle Arena.
 A close Game 5 saw the Mavericks eke out a 118–112 victory with a last-minute surge led by superstar forward Dirk Nowitzki to send the series back to California at 3–2.
 In Game 6, the Warriors engineered a third-quarter 18–0 run to eliminate the Mavericks and become the NBA's first No. 8 seed to beat a No. 1 seed in a seven-game series (and the first NBA No. 8 seed to beat the top seed since 1999 when the New York Knicks eliminated the Miami Heat).
 It was an upset in name only, given the fact that the Warriors had swept the Mavericks in the regular-season series.

 The Warriors went on to play the Utah Jazz in the second round of the 2006–07 playoffs, where they dropped two close games at EnergySolutions Arena to open the series.
-The series then shifted to the Oracle Arena, where the Warriors won Game 3 in a convincing blowout.
+The series then shifted to the Oracle Arena, where the Warriors won Game 3 in a convincing fashion.
 Davis scored 32 points and electrified the crowd with a monster dunk on Jazz forward Andrei Kirilenko late in the fourth quarter, but they lost Game 4 at home, their first loss in Oakland in well over a month and the Jazz closed them out in Game 5 in Salt Lake City.